nizmow/blog/content/posts/linux-vmware-dual-monitor-position.md

 ![Windows Sample](/WindowsTerminal_2019-09-06_13-34-34.png)

 Look at that!
 The second display has some kind of offset there: -620.
 As you can tell, Windows layouts work a little differently to xrandr.
-Windows treats the top left corner of the primary monitor as 0,0, so the move the portrait display above that the offset must be a negative.
+Windows treats the top left corner of the primary monitor as 0,0, so the move to portrait display above that the offset must be a negative.
 That's okay, we can probably just put that in to xrandr as a positive offset of the left monitor instead...

 `xrandr --output Virtual1 --auto --pos 0x620 --output Virtual2 --auto --pos 2560x0`